space-wizards/SS14.Labeller/README.md

 4. Select content-type ```application/json```
 5. Input any "secret" word or phrase into the Secret field.
 6. In the block 'Which events would you like to trigger this webhook?' select 'Let me select individual events' and check the events as listed in the Usage section.
-7. Set the ENV variables GITHUB_WEBHOOK_SECRET using secret you chose in step 5, and GITHUB_TOKEN using a [PAT token](https://github.com/settings/personal-access-tokens).
-The token must have the required permissions set, refer to the Usage section for those.